thecats1105/ssx/README.md

 ### - ⭐ **Always updated**
 <br/>

 **Scoop Super Search** uses the [ScoopMaster database](https://github.com/letscoop/ScoopMaster), ensuring the latest results and highest versions for every app in Scoop.
-The database is updated every 30 minutes, ensuring fresh results, newer than even the official scoop app database.
+The database is updated every hours, ensuring fresh results, newer than even the official scoop app database.

 <br/>